SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0008-order-state-flow.md

 * Good, because it encapsulates behavior per state and reflects the current phase explicitly.
 * Good, because it allows state-specific logic and transitions.
-* Bad, because its transition flexibility may allow alternative phase paths unless constrained explicitly, which does not align with a single fixed sequence.
-* Bad, because extending the state model can require reviewing transition rules to avoid unintended paths, increasing effort when new phases are introduced.
-* Bad, because its flexibility allows multiple transition paths unless additional constraints are implemented.
+* Bad, because its flexibility allows defining multiple valid transition paths, which requires additional constraints to enforce a single immutable sequence.
+* Bad, because applying the pattern can be overkill when the state machine is small and unlikely to change.